10 essential things when choosing online survey software

 Who this blog article is aimed at

-tle or no cost.
+So, let’s be clear.
+This blog article is not aimed at people or organisations wishing to conduct a quick poll amongst friends, club members or even a small team.
+Plenty of free tools can probably do the job at little or no cost, particularly when there is no complexity and survey appearance is unimportant.
 However, the more serious you become at carrying out surveys, the more likely you will need to consider the 10 essential things described in this article.
-This is not intended as an exhaustive list – there may be features that you need due to your own circumstances.
+This is not an exhaustive list – you may need specific features due to your own circumstances.
 These are, in my view, the minimum things you should, at least, consider seriously.

 Scripting vs. User Interface is not discussed here!